 I felt vindicated to seriously marry my passion for ocean robotics to music and arts with the goal of bringing the ocean, and therefore an incredibly relevant part of the climate’s equilibrium system, closer to society.
 I played an immersive audiovisual ocean performance with my friend and oceanographer Megan Lubetkin in Berlin at a festival: Synergist Volumes in Berlin.
 I visited Øceanic Sound Art on the shores of Galicia, a residency program for artists, musicians and scientists to promote the protection of the oceanic area and support the local community.

 Thanks to these projects I was invited to speak at this year’s Ocean Week conference at NTNU Trondheim that inaugurated a panel „Other Voices, Other Stories“ devoted to artistic and storytelling aspects of the ocean world: Synergetic ocean immersions: music, art, and robots.

 Therefore, one important message I will send is that I believe that we not only need ocean literacy, but also a global climate literacy.
 Additionally, we need more women in STEMM, we need more women leaders.
 I am one of four women in a program of sixty students studying Robotics.
 During the last year, I have experienced how differently men and women approach not only studies, tasks and goals, but more importantly how we deal with failure and mental health.
-Without proof of numbers, I boldly say that the women in my studies have a stronger wish to incorporate sustainability and ethics into the curriculum.
-Furthermore, it feels that we are more inclined to address mental health and wellbeing while we are pursuing this education.
-Ultimately, I wish for a future that protects our oceans and fights climate change thanks to passionate decision-makers that are both men and women.
+Ultimately, I wish for a future that protects our oceans and ecosystems and fights climate change thanks to passionate decision-makers that are both men and women.